 To know how to make Gmail send encrypted emails, follow the instructions provided in the following workarounds below.

 4 Add-ons To Send Encrypted Emails in Gmail

-As said above there is no direct option provided by Gmail to send encrypted email, you can configure your Gmail account to do so with the help of add-ons available for web browsers such as Mozilla Firefox and Google Chrome.
-Here is how you can use add-on on Mozilla and Chrome browser for encrypting outgoing email in Gmail.
+As said above there is no direct option provided by Gmail to send encrypted email, but you can use some add-on to send encrypting outgoing email in Gmail.

 On your Firefox web browser, go to the Encipher.it page, drag the icon to the bookmark bar and then go to your Gmail account.
 Compose your email and then click on the Encipher.it bookmarks button.
 You will be asked to enter the password and then click on the encrypt option.
 In case you are the one receiving the email, click on the bookmark option, entered the password and decrypt the email.

 FOR GOOGLE CHROME

 If you are using Google Chrome web browser to access your Gmail account, you can go for Sendsafely extension.
 Just add Sendsafely extension to your Chrome browser, go to Gmail and compose the email you wish to encrypt.

 Send the email to the recipient and make sure that he/she also has the Sendsafely extension installed in his Chrome browser to decrypt and access the email.
 Alternatively, you can also use a security question option instead of usual password criteria to encrypt and decrypt email.

 Just click on the checkmark by Encrypt to open the question/answer box.
 Fill up the field and then hit Encrypt + Send button to send the encrypted email.
 The recipient will get your email with a link that will prompt him/her to answer the question with which you encrypted the email.